dietzy1/SatOps/README.md

 - **Satellite Tracking:** Manages a catalog of satellites and automatically updates TLE data from Celestrack.
 - **Overpass Calculation:** Predicts satellite visibility windows for any ground station.
 - **Flight Plan Scheduling:** Create, update (with versioning), and manage the approval lifecycle of flight plans.
-- **Object Storage:** Integrates with MinIO for scalable storage of large binary data like satellite imagery and telemetry files.
+- **Object Storage:** Integrates with MinIO for scalable storage of large binary data like satellite imagery.
 - **Containerized:** Ready to run with Docker and Docker Compose.

 ## Technology Stack